wardanacoolant/Mewujudkan-Tangkas-S.Kom/README.md

 ## Benefits

-Helped realize Mr. Suhar's vision, which wanted to "graduate the 2016 generation on time".
+Helped realize Mr. Suhar's vision, which wanted to "graduate the 2016 generation just on time".

 ## Latest Development

-To see the latest developments, [see this Trello link](https://trello.com/b/XCzNzid6).
+To see the latest developments, [see this Trello link](https://trello.com/b/CJRdLU8Y).

 ## Links Reference